grpc/proposal/A39-xds-http-filters.md

 For now, gRPC will not support any of the fields in the router filter's config.
 All fields will be ignored.

+### Environment Variable for Initial Testing

+Initially, this feature will be released at the same time as the fault injection functionality described in
+[gRFC A33](https://github.com/grpc/proposal/pull/201), so it will be guarded by the same environment variable.
+That env var is `GRPC_XDS_EXPERIMENTAL_FAULT_INJECTION`.

 ## Implementation